 Zhuhai is located in the west bank of the Pearl River Delta and to the South China Sea coast, and it is one of China's first established Special Economic Zone (in 1980), moreover it is the only city linked to Hong Kong and Macao cities with roads.

-The development strategy of Zhuhai over the past 30 years has seen a lot of efforts to position the city as on of the most liveable cities in China, and indeed it receive honours and awards for the achievements in terms of city sustainability, environmental protection and regulations: currently Zhuhai is also pilot city of China Europe Low- Carbon Ecological Cooperation and pilot city of the National Sponge City Construction
+The development strategy of Zhuhai over the past 30 years has seen a lot of efforts to position the city as one of the most liveable cities in China, and indeed it receive honours and awards for the achievements in terms of city sustainability, environmental protection and regulations: currently Zhuhai is also pilot city of China Europe Low- Carbon Ecological Cooperation and pilot city of the National Sponge City Construction

-The spatial strategies developed from the 80s made the city pass from the simultaneous development of industry and agriculture to the current orientation (started in 2000) to high-tech industries and the development of the city as the core of the west side of Pearl River Delta (according also to the Masterlan released in 2005)
+The spatial strategies developed from the 80s made the city pass from the simultaneous development of industry and agriculture to the current orientation (started in 2000) to high-tech industries and the development of the city as the core of the west side of Pearl River Delta (according also to the Master Plan released in 2005)

 The goal is to reach a total population of 6.5 million by 2060, with a construction area of 698 km2, with Hezhou as the city's future centre, and a the whole urban area developing according to “one core, two hearts and six groups”.

-Nonetheless, the city suffers many difficulties: e.g. the west – east connection is highly congested, the handling capacity of the airport is lagging behind, and the city in general has poor public supporting facilities, moreover many relevant projects that have not been completed yet, such as the bridge connecting HK-Macao-Zhuhai and Guangfojiangzhu intercity train).
+Nonetheless, the city suffers from many difficulties: e.g. the west – east connection is highly congested, the handling capacity of the airport is lagging behind, and the city in general has poor public supporting facilities, moreover many relevant projects that have not been completed yet, such as the bridge connecting HK-Macao-Zhuhai and Guangfojiangzhu intercity train).
 Zhuhai’s GDP per capita and per unit of construction land of Zhuhai is also low compared to that of the other Pearl River Delta city, such as Shenzhen, Dongguan, Guangzhou, Foshan, Zhongshan, etc.

 Moreover, the city suffers of a huge gap between the Western (where most of manufacturing industries are concentrated) and the Eastern part (which is served by more service and infrastructures), but in general the industrial structure is quite weak and innovation driven development low.